Bayesian Context Trees: Modelling and exact inference for discrete time series

 \end{theorem}

-{\bf Variable-length Markov chains. } The VLMC class~\citep{buhlmann:99,buhlmann:00} consists of tree models very similar to those in the \BCT\ class $\clT(D)$, except for the fact that VLMC trees are not necessarily proper.
+{\bf Variable-length Markov chains.} The VLMC class~\citep{buhlmann:99,buhlmann:00} consists of tree models very similar to those in the \BCT\ class $\clT(D)$, except for the fact that VLMC trees are not necessarily proper.
 The associated VLMC model selection algorithm also has similarities with the pruning procedure of the \BCT~algorithm: First a version of the tree $\TMAX$ is constructed and the count vectors $a_s$ are computed, as in the \BCT, and then $\TMAX$ is pruned, based on a {\em cut-off parameter}~$K$ that plays a role analogous to $\beta$, producing the final model.
 Theoretical justifications for the resulting VLMC model are provided in~\cite{buhlmann:99}, where general conditions for asymptotic consistency are established.

 The VLMC results in our experiments below are obtained using the implementation in the {\sf R} package {\sf VLMC}.
-In addition to the algorithm that uses the default value of the cut-off parameter~$K$ (``default-VLMC'') generally gives significantly inferior results, we also examine the results obtained by optimizing the choice of~$K$ in order to minimize the BIC or the AIC score (``best-BIC-VLMC'' and ``best-AIC-VLMC'').
+Since the algorithm that uses the default value of the cut-off parameter~$K$ (``default-VLMC'') generally gives significantly inferior results, we also examine the results obtained by optimizing the choice of~$K$ in order to minimise the BIC or the AIC score (``best-BIC-VLMC'' and ``best-AIC-VLMC'').
 But these parameter optimisations are computationally very costly, as we point out in more detail at the end of Section~\ref{s:simulated}.

-{\bf Mixture transition distribution models. } The original `single-matrix' version of the MTD model \citep{raftery:85} is based on a different way of parsimoniously representing the $D$th order transition probabilities of a Markov chain, as a mixture of the form,
+{\bf Mixture transition distribution models.} The original `single-matrix' version of the MTD model \citep{raftery:85} is based on a different way of parsimoniously representing the $D$th order transition probabilities of a Markov chain, as a mixture of the form,

 where $(\lambda_1,\lambda_2,\ldots,\lambda_D)$ are lag parameters and $Q=(Q(j|i))$ is a stochastic matrix.
-Numerical methods for fitting this model via approximate maximum likelihood were developed by \cite{raftery-tavare:94}, and a generalization, the {\em multi-matrix MTD model}, or MTDg, was introduced by \cite{berchtold:96,berchtold:98}.
+Numerical methods for fitting this model via approximate maximum likelihood were developed by \cite{raftery-tavare:94}, and a generalisation, the {\em multi-matrix MTD model}, or MTDg, was introduced by \cite{berchtold:96,berchtold:98}.
 The MTDg model is based on the more general representation,

 where a different stochastic matrix $Q^{(d)}= (Q^{(d)}(j|i))$ is used for each lag $d=1,2,\ldots,D$.